sergioramalli/biocomputing/cgi-bin-files/lib/README.md

-# Chromosome_15
+# Chromosome_15 - Middle Layer - Sarah Griffiths

 To run save all of these files in 1 folder.

 business_layer.py,
-run_this_file.py,
+dummyDataOutput.py,
 seq.txt

-Open 'run this file'  in idle.
+Open 'dummyDataOutput'  in idle.

 run.

 This will return variables with required names -
 To test this you can print the variables.

-Do not use - business_logic_main_file.py until data has been entered.
+Do not use - businessLogicMainFile.py until data has been entered.
-Do not use - test.py - these are for testing database data
+Do not use - test.py - these are for testing database data.